visanalexandru/felics/DOC.md

 ## Introduction

+In this paper, we will describe a new lossless image compression format that is very simple yet efficient.
+We plan to use FELICS [5](Howard & Vitter, 2002) as a method of compressing grayscale images.
+We will then generalize this method to compress RGB images and add support for both 8-bit and 16-bit pixel depths.

+In the end, we should have a specification for our new image format, tools to convert from other image formats to ours and backward, and a library that allows users to compress/decompress images from their code.

+## Preliminaries

 ### Data compression

 Data compression is the process of reducing the number of bits required to encode information.